foxwallet/hc.foxwallet.com/docs/05-filecoin/import-from-filfox.md

 Then you will enter the “Wallets” page:

-Click "Add wallet" —> Import private key —> set your wallet name and choose “Lotus private key” —> input your private key —> Submit.
+Click "Add wallet" —> Import private key —> set your wallet name and choose “Filecoin private key” —> input your private key —> Submit.

 ![](../img/import-lotus.webp)